BMC-DS-100/BMC-DS-100.github.io/final-project.md

 ## Acknowledgments
-These datasets have been gathered and cleaned by the data8 summer 2020 course staff.
+These datasets have been gathered and cleaned by the data8 summer 2020 course staff as well as the BC COMS 1016 Spring 2022 staff.
 Thank you!